Beech Mountain, North Carolina: Sledding and tubing

 Beech Mountain is the only municipality in the southern United States to operate a free public sledding hill.
 Located across from the town hall building, the sled hill is open all winter long to children under the age of 12.
 The hill is no longer supervised during business hours, which roughly coincide with daylight.
 Patrons must bring their own sleds, which can be brought from home, rented or purchased at nearby merchants.
 Also, be prepared to pay hourly metered parking (the hill is a bit steep & long to walk with small children), card accepted.

 Beech Mountain Resort offers tubing, which users must purchase tickets in person for, only issued on the day of visit.
 Tubing tickets are sold in two hour blocks (times available based on weekday/weekend) but be aware that you actually get less because the tube lanes close at least 15 minutes prior to end of session.
 You can sign the waiver electronically online, which will save you time at the ticket booth.

 Buckeye Recreation Center

 The Buckeye Recreation Center is an indoor facility dedicated to expanding the recreational needs of residents and visitors alike and is the central hub of the town recreation department.
 The center opened in 2005 and includes a full-size gymnasium, indoor tennis court, 2 indoor pickleball courts, meeting areas, fitness area with state-of-the-art equipment, kids playroom, an indoor walking track, and lobby with free WiFi.
 Outside of the building, there are 2 outdoor tennis courts, a softball field, a walking path, and large ropes playground.
 Additionally, the center rents out canoes, kayaks, and other water equipment for use in nearby Buckeye Lake.
 During the summer, the center hosts a daycamp for kids of all ages, as well as several other activities and events for residents and visitors alike.

-Beech Mountain Club

-The Beech Mountain Club is a private club that originated as a homeowners association when the mountain was first developed.
-Today, memberships can be purchased through ownership of property on the mountain.
-The Club offers an 18-hole golf course, 10 Har-Tru tennis courts, a 25m pool, 5 pickleball courts, and an indoor fitness center.
-Due to the very infrequent nature of hot weather in the summer, the golf course boasts a "free round of golf" if the temperatures exceed 80 degrees.
-In the winter, the Club operates the Alpen Haus at the foot of the ski resort.